SumitSaha10/Jarvis/README.md

 # Jarvis
-You can also contribute in this repository
+You can also contribute to this repository